tmtsoftware/csw/docs/src/main/create-component.md

 # Creating a Component

 This tutorial helps in creating a CSW component in Scala/Java.
-CSW components depend on the `csw-framework` package, which can be referred [here](https://tmtsoftware.github.io/csw-prod/framework.html).
+CSW components depend on the `csw-framework` package, which can be referred @ref:[here](./framework.md).
 This tutorial discusses constructing an HCD, but the principles apply to an Assembly as well.
-We wil be constructing the Assembly on the next tutorial section [Working with Mulitple Components](multiple-components.md).
+We wil be constructing the Assembly on the next tutorial section @ref:[Working with Mulitple Components](./multiple-components.md).

 ## Anatomy of Component